vrikodar/P4ck3t/P4ck3t.md

 *Now we saw that 12 in Hex is C and zero remains zero so the Final number would be **C0***

 `Answer`: **C0**

+# TCP / IP Model   {covering this instead of OSI in context of the CCNA Exam!}